jfpedroza/neotest-elixir/README.md

 - [X] Handle dynamic tests like when you have for a loop that generates tests
 - [X] Show error in line with diagnostics
 - [X] Allow specifying extra formatters

+## Development

+In `tests/sample_proj` there is an Elixir project with to test that the adapter works